eugyenoch/yieldFarm/README.md

 # yieldfarm

-This repo allows you to stake your token and receive custom token as a reward (and can do yeild farming).
+This repo contains code that allows you to stake your token and receive custom token as a reward (and can do yield farming).
 It gets the Kovan price feed of the ERC with ETH to calculate value.

 To get started clone this repo.